athanzxyt/resume-architech/README.md

 Maximizing job application success through an automatic resume tailor.
 Using Large Language Models and Semantic Vector Search to maximize candidate potential.

+*This project was a part of HackPrinceton 2024 (Best Web Hack, 2x Sponsor Prizes)*

 ## Check it out!
 [resumearchi.tech](https://resume-architech.onrender.com/)

-*Unfortunately this domain is no longer being hosted as our free hackathon credits have expired*
+*Unfortunately, this domain is no longer being hosted as our free hackathon credits have expired*

 ![Home Screen](/readmeimg/HomeScreen.png)
 ![Projects](/readmeimg/projects.png)